SanderMertens/flecs/docs/Relationships.md

 NewYork.add(LocatedIn, USA);
 ```

 If we were now to query for `(LocatedIn, USA)` we would only match `NewYork`, because we never added `(LocatedIn, USA)` to `Manhattan`.
-To make sure queries `Manhattan` as well we have to make the `LocatedIn` relation transitive.
-We can simply do this by adding the transitive property to the relation entity:
+To make sure queries `Manhattan` as well we have to make the `LocatedIn` relationship transitive.
+We can simply do this by adding the transitive property to the relationship entity:

 ```c
 ecs_add_id(world, LocatedIn, Transitive);